pragyajalan/coinbase-exchange-ruby/README.md

 end
 ```

 If started outside the reactor loop, the websocket client will use a very basic Eventmachine handler.
+Adding come text

 ```ruby
 require 'coinbase/exchange'